 "KCDC has been a wonderful learning space for the Figuerres family.
 With two young children, we have spent many hours of play at KCDC!
 It is a place to go as a family or to meet other friends for playdates.
 The kids love the interactive activities and the chance to explore, build and experiment in a safe environment.
 Our community is lucky to have a facility of this caliber where kids get excited about learning.
 As part of the KCDC Board, I hope to continue to explore new opportunities while building on the great KCDC foundation the has already been established for Topeka."

-Jake Huyett is the executive vice president and founder of jhP and a three decade veteran of the advertising industry.
-Jake primarily serves as an account supervisor for jhP, using a rigorous analysis of brands, audiences and position in the marketplace to discover unique opportunities to create messaging that is distinctive and relevant.
-He has managed brands on both the client and agency side of the business.
-Since 1987, jones huyett Partners has provided clients highly creative work that is strategically sound, founded in research and results focused.
+Jake Huyett owns Jake Huyett Marketing Solutions and is a three decade veteran of the advertising industry.
+Jake uses a rigorous analysis of brands, audiences and position in the marketplace to discover unique opportunities to create messaging that is distinctive and relevant.
+He has managed brands on both the client and agency side.

 "I am a grandparent.
 Helping our grandsons develop a lifelong love of learning is one of my highest priorities.
 I selfishly agreed to serve on the KCDC Board of Trustees to support all the center does that benefits our grandsons.
 That focus has changed as I have come to understand to the breadth of services KCDC provides our community.
 Programs like Medical Warriors, Puzzle Pieces and the Mobile Museum offer opportunities to children who otherwise might not receive them.
 I believe KCDC helps make our community a better place, and a better place for my grandchildren."